aredn/aredn/README.md

 http://www.arednmesh.org

-## Build Information for 3.16.1.1
+## Build Information for 3.16.2.0

 The AREDN firmware is based on OpenWrt with additional packages and patches.
 A Makefile automates the entire process to create firmware images.

 ### Images built

-There are many images built, however only the following are usable and tested:
+The following images are built:

 Device | Image to Use | RAM | Stability
 ------ | ------------ | --- | ---------